hzhang9/CIS410GameProgramming-P1/README.md

 1. Complete clone entire repository.
 2. Run Rollaball\Builds\Rollaball.exe.
 ### For others system or WebGL:
+1. Complete clone entire repository.
-Use unity editor to build the corresponding game files for different system.
+2. Use unity editor to build the corresponding game files for different system.
+3. Run the game file.